 After you have considered all federal loans, you may also be interested in applying for a private/alternative loan known as an Alternative Educational Loan.

 A private/alternative loan is a credit-based educational loan.
 Each individual lender sets terms and conditions, so students should shop wisely for their lender.
 Students unable to qualify on their own may need to obtain a co-borrower/co-signer.
 Students may borrow up to their Cost of Attendance budget, less any other financial aid funds and resources received.

-Some award programs have limited funding, therefore, we encourage our students to apply for financial aid as early as possible prior to their tuition due date.
-While we will still receive and process financial aid applications after the posted due date, students are expected to pay tuition in full by the tuition due date and any financial aid award accepted will serve as reimbursement
+We encourage our students to apply for financial aid as early as possible prior to their tuition due date.
+While we will still receive and process financial aid applications after the posted due date, students are expected to pay tuition in full by the tuition due date and any financial aid award accepted will serve as reimbursement.

 How Eligibility is Determined